This post may contain affiliate links, please see the privacy policy for details.

 - Top each piece with some of the roasted cherry tomatoes, and the mozzarella skulls.

-- Serve on a platter that is drizzled with balsamic glaze and scattered with fresh basil.
+- Serve on a platter that is drizzled with balsamic glaze and scattered with fresh basil if liked.

 Nutrition